chbrown13/class-ops/Workshops/Development/Overview.md

+# Workshop

-#### The development environment workshop consists of the following activities:
+The development environment workshop consists of the following activities:

 ## **1. Pair Programming**
 > Find a partner to complete a programming task together